Build. Operate. Manage.

 Palm oil plantations: truly circular operations

-Palm Oil processing units in Malaysia are an excellent example of what an ideal production site can look like.
+Palm oil processing units in Malaysia are an excellent example of what an ideal production site can look like.
 The biomass waste streams generated from these sites can be effectively diverted into pyrolysis, torrefaction, Anaerobic Digestion & Biomethane Liquefaction.
-This not only prevents the environmental damage caused by waste streams, but also derive value from them.
-By incorporating, all the waste streams produced from palm oil operations can be converted into renewable biofuel sources and achieve carbon removal.
+This not only prevents the environmental damage caused by waste streams, but also derives value from them.
+Through our BOM operations, all the waste streams produced from palm oil operations can be converted into renewable biofuel sources and achieve carbon removal.

 Palm oil processing unit scheme